 If you frequently make calls while on the road, a hands-free Bluetooth phone system can help limit distraction.
-Systems like the one in the Kia Sportage let you make and answer calls with voice commands so you can keep your eyes on the road and hands on the steering wheel.
+Systems like the one that is standard in the Kia Sportage let you make and answer calls with voice commands so you can keep your eyes on the road and hands on the steering wheel.
 Having phone access from your car can be a big help when scheduling appointments or waiting for test results.

 Finally, don't forget about having some fun, too.
-A rear-seat DVD system can keep both children and adults happy.
+A rear-seat DVD system can keep children and adults happy.

 Special features, just for you

 For instance, a ramp is going to be easier to install on some types of cars than others.
-Resources including the National Mobility Equipment Dealers Association can help you find the right car for the modifications you want — and a reputable dealer to install the features that fit your needs.
+Resources, including the National Mobility Equipment Dealers Association, can help you find the right car for the modifications you want — and a reputable dealer to install the features that fit your needs.